-The comprehensive income statements of subsidiaries whose functional currency is other than EUR are translated into euros using the exchange rate of the transaction dates.
+The comprehensive income statements and cash flow statements of subsidiaries whose functional currency is other than EUR are translated into euros using the exchange rate of the transaction dates.
 In practice, the translations are done once a month using the monthly average exchange rate.
 Balance sheet items are translated into euros with the exchange rate of the balance sheet date.
 The translation of the comprehensive profit/loss for the financial period using different exchange rates in the comprehensive income statement on the one hand and in the balance sheet on the other causes a translation difference recognized under Group equity under other comprehensive profit/loss items.

 Translation differences generated through elimination of the acquisition costs of foreign subsidiaries and translation of equity items accrued after acquisition are recognized under other comprehensive profit/loss items.
 When a subsidiary is sold, accumulated translation differences are recognized in the income statement as part of the gain or loss on the sale.

-SSH Communications Security net sales derive mainly from software license sales, consulting sales and maintenance fees.
+SSH Communications Security net sales derive mainly from software license sales, consulting sales, and maintenance fees.
 Net sales comprise the invoiced value for the sale of goods and services adjusted with any discounts given, sales taxes, and exchange rate differences.

-The revenue from product sales is recognized at the time when significant risks and rewards of the product or the right of use of the product have been transferred to the buyer and there is a binding contract between the parties, the delivery has taken place in accordance with the contract, the amount of revenue can be measured reliably, and it is probable that the economic benefits associated with the transaction will accrue to the company.
+The revenue from product sales is recognized at the time when significant risks and rewards of the product or the right of use of the product have been transferred to the buyer and there is a binding contract between the parties, the delivery has taken place in accordance with the contract, the amount of revenue can be measured reliably, and it is probable that the economic benefits associated with the transaction will accrue to the Group.

 Maintenance agreements are recognized evenly on an accrual basis throughout the contract period.
-Revenues from services are recognized when the service has been delivered and it is probable that the economic benefits associated with the transaction will accrue to the company.
+Revenues from services are recognized when the service has been delivered and it is probable that the economic benefits associated with the transaction will accrue to the Group.

-The property, plant, and equipment of Group companies are measured in the balance sheet at cost less accumulated straightline depreciation and eventual impairment losses.
+The property, plant, and equipment of Group companies are measured in the balance sheet at cost less accumulated straight-line depreciation and eventual impairment losses.
 When a part of a current assets item is treated as a separate asset, expenses related to its replacement are capitalized and any remaining book value is written off.
 Expenses incurring at a later date are included in the class of property, plant, and equipment only if it is probable that the property will provide future economic benefits to the Group and that the acquisition cost can be reliably determined.
 Other repair and maintenance expenses are recognized in profit/loss as and when incurred.